Lifetime (band): Reunion

 To make an already long story shorter, we have decided to play together again, not as the resurrected corpse of a one-off reunion show, but as a group of guys who love making music together.
 We will remain committed to our families and our other musical endeavors, so we're unsure of how often you'll hear from us, but you can expect more shows and more music in the coming year.
 We will be playing some shows in California at the end of January 2006, in L.A. and San Francisco.
 Thanks for your support."

 The band played another reunion show at the 2006 South by Southwest Festival in Austin, Texas on March 17, 2006.
 The show was free and donations went to breast cancer research by Shirts for a Cure.

 In late March 2006, Lifetime signed onto Decaydance, Pete Wentz's imprint of Fueled by Ramen Records, with the statement: "Pete and Decaydance are giving us an opportunity to the make the record we want to make while still staying in control of our music and our lives.
 They are behind us as artists and because of that, we're backing them as a label."
 Shortly after, Lifetime began writing and recording their fourth full-length album, titled Lifetime, which was released by Decaydance on February 6, 2007.
 In January 2009, the band parted ways with Fueled by Ramen.
 The band has since left the label and are now "free agents".

 The band is Managed by veteran Artist Manager Mike Mowery of Outerloop Management in Washington, DC.
 In August 2009, the band supported the Bouncing Souls for two shows.

+Musical style and legacy

+Critics have categorized Lifetime's music as melodic hardcore, emo and emo pop punk.

+On the subject of Lifetime's various musical influences, guitarist Dan Yemin has stated:We were just five punk rock kids that were in love with music, and really just in love with a wide scale of sophisticated music, and not just like hardcore. (...)
+We were as much into Elvis Costello and Billy Bragg as we were into Minor Threat and Black Flag.
+We were as into the Psychedelic Furs as we were into Youth of Today.
+I was as much guitar-wise influenced by R.E.M., the Cure, and Alex Lifeson of Rush as I was by Brian Baker of Dag Nasty and Pete Chramiec of Verbal Assault.
+I mean we were just trying to make music that was grounded in everything we loved, and we weren't trying to pretend to be anything.
+Other influences Lifetime have cited as an influence include Leatherface, Rites of Spring, Embrace, Pinhead Gunpowder, Squirrel Bait, Turning Point, Gorilla Biscuits, 7 Seconds and Descendents.

+They have been cited as an influence by Grade, My Chemical Romance, Thursday, the Bouncing Souls, Saves the Day, Taking Back Sunday, Midtown, Stretch Arm Strong and Senses Fail.